FernandoMiguel/sshremotekeys/README.md

 This allows us to execute an arbitary command when a login attemp it made via ssh.
 In the case of this setup, it executes userkeys.sh

-Depending on wether you are curling github API for keys [https://github.com/USER.keys] (for individual devs or extremelly small teams) or a s3 bucket object (one object per set of permissions), you will need to create your custrom [userkeys-github.sh](userkeys-github.sh) or [userkeys-s3.sh](userkeys-s3.sh).
+Depending on wether you are curling github API for keys [https://github.com/USER.keys] (for individual devs or extremelly small teams) or a s3 bucket object (one object per set of permissions), you will need to create your custom [userkeys.sh](userkeys.sh).

 When there's an attempt login via ssh, sshd will execute userkeys.sh, which will then curl a file for ssh public keys, and match that against the one provided during login.